mdrubol/Angular_DotNetCore_SystemTest/README.md

 Angular :
   Created a simple Angular web application which contains the following features.
   Login Page – with valid user credentials.
-  Module selection in landing page – Admin and User module
+  Module selection in landing page – Admin and User module.

 How to Run the Code

-Create DB,Table and Run insert statement from DBScript folder Change  Web API DB connection string in appsettings.json and run the Tricor.API
+Create DB,Table and Run insert statement from DBScript folder.
+Change  Web API DB connection string in appsettings.json and run the Tricor.API.

 $ npm install : Run npm i or npm install in terminal, npm will download and install all the necessary dependencies specified in the dependencies and devDependencies sections of  project's package.json file.
 It will create a node_modules directory in project's root directory and store all the installed dependencies there.

 //run the app

 $ ng serve -o